carlosverissimo3001/FEUP-PRI/exam.md

 Although presented as a sequence, the steps are often iterative, and the order may vary.

-### OQ : Describe the concepets of Open Data and FAIR Data.
+### OQ : Describe the concepts of Open Data and FAIR Data.

 - **Open Data** - the idea that data should be freely available to everyone to use, modify, and republish for any purpose.
 - **FAIR Data** - a set of principles to make data **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable.